 How you answer these important questions will help you to make a truly informed decision, and keep these preferences in mind as you research colleges in the US.

-You can also look at each college’s location in the US, climate (weather), tests required (academic standardized and English proficiency tests), costs, scholarships, international student services, campus facilities, and internships and job placement rates to target colleges and universities that meet your needs.
+Additionally, you can also look at each college’s location in the US, climate (weather), tests required (academic standardized and English proficiency tests), costs, scholarships, international student services, campus facilities, and internships and job placement rates to target colleges and universities that meet your needs.

 For graduate program rankings, there are listings like U.S. News & World Report’s Best Graduate Schools that can help you identify quality degree programs.
-But just like undergraduate degrees, you will want to look beyond the rankings and ask yourself some key questions:
+But just like undergraduate degrees, you will have to look beyond the rankings and ask yourself some key questions:

 When can I start my graduate degree program?
 Does the university bring in new students in the fall (August-September), spring (January-February), or even the summer (May-June)?

 Will the application require any standardized tests, like the GRE or GMAT?